meganemura/upstreamer/README.md

 # Upstreamer

-Add `upstream` remote-tracking branch to your forked repository by tracking GitHub upstream.
+Add `upstream` remote-tracking branch to your forked repository by tracking GitHub.

 ## Usage